 Corporation.
 A corporation is a separate legal and taxable entity.
 For tax purposes, the corporation may be a "C corporation" (taxed under Subchapter C of the Internal Revenue Code and corresponding sections of Minn.
 Stat.) or it may elect to be treated as an "S corporation" (taxed under Subchapter S of the Internal Revenue Code and corresponding sections of Minn.
 Stat.).
 Both C corporations and S corporations file federal and Minnesota tax returns.
 In the case of a C corporation, the corporation itself is the taxpayer and pays tax on corporate profits.
 After taxes are paid any remaining corporate profits may be distributed to shareholders in the form of dividends.
 The shareholders are then taxed on the dividends they receive from the corporation.
 In general, an S corporation is taxed in a manner similar to a partnership; that is, the income, deductions and credits of the corporation are passed through to shareholders and are taxed to shareholders at their individual tax rates.
-These rules become more complicated in the case of an S corporation that was taxed as a C corporation at some time prior to electing to be taxed as an S corporation.
+These rules become more complicated in the case of an S corporation.